 - Submit Three Letters of Recommendation

-- Enter the Names and Emails of all recommenders into the UCLA Graduate Division Online Application.
+- Enter the Names and Emails of all recommenders into the UCLA Gradate Division Online Application.

 Step 2: Mail

-- Mail an Official copy of all Transcripts from each Undergraduate and Graduate institutions attended.
+- Mail an Official copy of all Transcripts from each Undergraduate and Graduate institution attended.

 - Note: Community College transcripts are not necessary.

 - Request that all Test Scores be sent directly to UCLA.